-3 Disclosure of accounting policies shall reflect the facts and circumstances of the entity.
-In this set of Example Financial Statements the accounting policies reflect the activities of the fictitious entity, Grant Thornton CLEARR NFP RDR Example Ltd and subsidiaries.
-Therefore in all cases the accounting policies should be tailored to the facts and circumstances in place, which may prescribe that less extensive accounting policies are disclosed for the entity.
+2 Disclosure of accounting policies shall reflect the facts and circumstances of the entity.
+In this set of Example Financial Statements the accounting policies reflect the activities of the fictitious entity, Grant Thornton CLEARR NFP RDR Example Ltd and Subsidiaries.
+The accounting policies should therefore, in all cases, be tailored to the facts and circumstances in place, which may prescribe that less extensive accounting policies are disclosed for the entity.

-AASB 1004.14 If conditions are attached to a grant which must be satisfied before the Group is eligible to receive the contribution, recognition of the grant as revenue is deferred until those conditions are satisfied.
-Where a grant is received on the condition that specified services are delivered, to the grantor, this is considered a reciprocal transaction.
-Revenue is recognised as services are performed and at year-end until the service is delivered.
-Revenue from a non-reciprocal grant that is not subject to conditions is recognised when the Group obtains control of the funds, economic benefits are probable and the amount can be measured reliably.
+If conditions are attached to a grant which must be satisfied before the Group is eligible to receive the contribution, recognition of the grant as revenue is deferred until those conditions are satisfied.
+Where a grant is received on the condition that specified services are delivered to the grantor, this is considered a reciprocal transaction.
+Revenue is recognised as services are performed and at year end a liability is recognised until the service is delivered.
+AASB 1004.12 Revenue from a non-reciprocal grant that is not subject to conditions is recognised when the Group obtains control of the funds, economic benefits are probable and the amount can be measured reliably.
 Where a grant may be required to be repaid if certain conditions are not satisfied, a liability is recognised at year end to the extent that conditions remain unsatisfied.
 Where the Group receives a non-reciprocal contribution of an asset from a government or other party for no or nominal consideration, the asset is recognised at fair value and a corresponding amount of revenue is recognised.
 AASB 101.117(b) Client contributions Fees charged for care or services provided to clients are recognised when the service is provided.
 Donations and bequests AASB 101.117(b) Donations collected, including cash and goods for resale, are recognised as revenue when the Group gains control, economic benefits are probable and the amount of the donation can be measured reliably.
 Bequests are recognised when the legacy is received.
 Revenue from legacies comprising bequests of shares or other property are recognised at fair value, being the market value of the shares or property at the date the Group becomes legally entitled to the shares or property.
-AASB 118.30 Interest and dividend income Interest income is recognised on an accrual basis using the effective interest method.
+Interest and dividend income AASB 118.30 Interest income is recognised on an accrual basis using the effective interest method.
 Dividend income are recognised at the time the right to receive payment is established.
-AASB 101.117(b) 3.4 Operating expenses Operating expenses are recognised in profit or loss upon utilisation of the service or at the date of their origin.
-3.5 Intangible assets AASB 138.118(a) AASB 138.118(b) Recognition of other intangible assets Acquired intangible assets Acquired computer software licences are capitalized on the basis of the costs incurred to acquire and install the specific software.
+3.4 Operating expenses AASB 101.117(b) Operating expenses are recognised in profit or loss upon utilisation of the service or at the date of their origin.
+3.5 Intangible assets AASB 138.118(a) AASB 138.118(b) Recognition of other intangible assets Acquired intangible assets Acquired computer software licences are capitalised on the basis of the costs incurred to acquire and install the specific software.
 Subsequent measurement AASB 138.118(a) AASB 138.118(b) All intangible assets are accounted for using the cost model whereby capitalised costs are amortised on a straight-line basis over their estimated useful lives, as these assets are considered finite.
 Residual values and useful lives are reviewed at each reporting date.
-In addition, they are subject to impairment testing as described in Note 3.8.
-The following useful lives are applied: software: 3-5 years AASB 138.118(d) Amortisation has been included within depreciation and amortisation.
+In addition, they are subject to impairment testing as described in Note 4.8.
+The following useful lives are applied: software: 3-5 years.
+AASB 138.118(d) Amortisation has been included within depreciation and amortisation.